08.28.2025 | EXHIBITION WALK-THROUGH: Join us with GYOPO @ Craft Contemporary, Los Angeles from 3-4:30

 03. 12.
 2022 | ARTIST TALK : El Segundo Museum of Art: The Living Library 2022: MIND invites visitors to connect with the 2022 guests of honor – the “LIVING BOOKS” – through one-on-one 20-minute conversations.
 This is a unique opportunity to meet “LIVING BOOKS”, who stand out for seeing and identifying the needs in our community and provide care through their work for positive change.

 03. 16.
-2022 | EDITORIAL : second installment of quarterly engagement, Transmissions, centered around multi-sensory work for Varyer
+2022 | EDITORIAL : Seeds of Transference, 2nd installment of quarterly engagement, Transmissions, centered on multi-sensory work for Varyer

 02. 10.
 2022 | COMMISSION : ongoing series of imagery for the Natural History Museum of Los Angeles for First Friday event programs

 01. 31.
-2021 | INTERVIEW : Artist interview with ESMoA discussing multi-sensory installation “A Clearing”
+2021 | ARTIST INTERVIEW : Artist interview with ESMoA discussing multi-sensory installation “A Clearing”

 12. 10.
 2021 | EDITORIAL : photo work commissioned for Deem Journal, Issue 3: Envisioning Equity

-12.06.2021 | EDITORIAL : first installment of quarterly engagement, Transmissions, centered around multi-sensory work for Varyer
+12.06.2021 | EDITORIAL : 1st installment of quarterly engagement, Transmissions, centered around multi-sensory work for Varyer

 12.01.2021 | PRESS : mentioned as collaborator in Artsy Vanguard 2021 profile piece featuring Gabriella Sanchez written by Essence Harden